An Energy Sharing Mechanism Considering Network Constraints and Market Power Limitation: Introduction

 This paper proposes an energy sharing mechanism considering price-making prosumers, network constraints, and endogenously-given market roles.
 With a well-designed price regulation policy, the proposed mechanism can avoid market power exploitation and ensure the existence of a unique market equilibrium.
 The main contributions are three-fold:

 1) \textbf{Mechanism Design to Incorporate Network Constraints}.
 We propose an energy sharing mechanism for prosumers considering network constraints.
-Distinct from previous work, the market platform aims to minimize price discrimination rather than maximizing its own profit.
-The proposed mechanism can protect privacy without requiring prosumers’ disutility functions to clear the market and enables the endogenous determination of market roles.
-We prove that the energy sharing market equilibrium, which is a generalized Nash equilibrium (GNE), exists and is unique in a large market with massive prosumers or when the GNE is a varational equilibrium.
+Distinct from previous work, the market platform aims to minimize price discrimination\footnote{Charging prosumers different prices for energy based on what the seller believes the prosumer would agree to.} rather than maximizing its own profit.
+The proposed mechanism can protect privacy with no need of prosumers’ disutility functions to clear the market and enables the endogenous determination of market roles.
+We prove that the energy sharing market equilibrium, which is a generalized Nash equilibrium (GNE), exists and is unique in a large market when prosumers are price-takers or when the GNE is a variational equilibrium.
 However, as illustrated by counterexamples, there is no general guarantee for existence, uniqueness, or optimality of GNE due to market power exploitation, which calls for further improvement as in our Contribution 2).

 2) \textbf{Price Regulation to Limit Market Power}.
 We propose a price regulation policy to avoid market power exploitation.
-The regulation policy restricts price privilege of every prosumer (compared to its marginal production cost) to a level dependent on its energy sharing quantity, the market sensitivity, and the total number of prosumers.
+The regulation policy restricts price privilege of every prosumer (compared to its marginal production adjustment cost) to a level depending on its sharing quantity, the market sensitivity, and the total number of prosumers.
 In this way, we ensure existence and uniqueness of a socially near-optimal GNE.
-We prove that the resulting energy sharing price has a similar structure to the classic locational marginal price (LMP), and the total cost of prosumers under energy sharing approaches the social optimum as the number of prosumers grows.
+We prove that a Pareto improvement is achieved among prosumers and that the resulting energy sharing price has a similar structure to the locational marginal price (LMP).
+The total cost of prosumers under energy sharing approaches the social optimum as the number of prosumers grows.

-3) \textbf{Bidding Algorithm to Achieve the Equilibrium.} For implementation, we introduce a bidding algorithm to achieve the improved energy sharing market equilibrium in a distributed manner.
+3) \textbf{Bidding Algorithm to Achieve Equilibrium.} For implementation, we introduce a bidding algorithm to achieve the improved energy sharing market equilibrium in a distributed manner.
 A guidance to select market parameters is provided to assure convergence of the bidding algorithm.
-The economic intuition of the convergence condition is explained based on cobweb model.
+Economic intuition of the convergence condition is explained based on cobweb model.